Ozurumba/tutorial-doc/docs/source/database.rst

 17 General Constraints
 Constraints include an easy to use interface for the program through forms, a Windows platform.
-Our system is implemented in Java.
-To install and execute the asset management system, JVM is required.
+Our system is implemented in Angular.
+To install and execute the asset management system, NPM is required.

 Performance Requirements
 ----------------